avartanii/CaseX/documents/softwareRequirementsSpecification.md

 ## 5.4	Performance Requirements by CSC

+- 5.4.1 User Login should take no more than 5 seconds.
-- 5.4.1 After inputting login credentials, and successfully passing verification, a user should not have to wait a significant amount of time before he or she is redirected to the home dashboard page.
+    - After inputting login credentials, and successfully passing verification, a user should not wait more than 5 seconds before they are redirected to the home dashboard page.

+- 5.4.2 Fast Navigation
-- 5.4.2 Users should not experience delays while navigating between pages.
+    - Users should not experience delays while navigating between pages.
-- 5.4.3 The graphical user interface shall be user-friendly and intuitive.
+- 5.4.3 Quick Search Query Results
-- 5.4.4 Users should see results of a search within seconds of initiating the search.
+    - Users should see results of a search within seconds of initiating the search.
+- 5.4.4 Modular System Design
-- 5.4.5 The system design should allow for easy incorporation and modification by other developers.
+    - The system design should allow for easy incorporation and modification by other developers.
+- 5.4.5 File Upload
+    - The system should complete PDF file upload and display results within 10 seconds.
+- 5.4.6 File Export
+    - The system should export queried data to an Excel Spreadsheet and initiate download within 10 seconds.
+- 5.4.7 Network Crash Recovery
-- 5.4.6 The system should be able to deal with network crashes.
+    - The system should be able to deal with network crashes.
+- 5.4.8 Emergency Backup
+    - The system should initiate an emergency backup if database or server issues occur.
+- 5.4.9 Accessibility
+    - The system will meet the minimum requirements for software accessibility.

 ## 5.5	Project Environment Requirements